I’ve Had My Baby - Now What? Breastfeeding During months 2 through 6.

 How much weight should my baby be gaining at this age?
 Is their weight gain expected to slow during this time?

 Around 4 months, babies weight gain does start to slow down.
-Up until 4 months, we like babies to gain 4-7 ounces a week.
-At 4 months, this drops to 4-5 oz per week, and again at 6 months, when we expect baby to gain about 2-4oz per week.
+Up until 4 months, babies should be gaining about 6-8 ounces per week.
+At 4 months, this drops to 4-5 oz per week, and then again at 6 months, when we expect baby to gain about 2-3oz per week.
 This is important for parents to know so that they don’t worry if they see their baby’s weight gain slow around 4 months of age.
-Make sure that your pediatrician is using the WHO charts for weight gain, which is for breastfed babies.
+Make sure that your pediatrician is using the WHO charts for weight gain, which is for chest/breastfed babies.

 Suddenly my baby seems too distracted to eat!
 Is this normal, and what can I do to get my baby to feed better?